ericbalawejder/ecommerce/README.md

 ```shell
 $ docker exec -t -i springboot-ecommerce-mysql /bin/bash
 ```
 Use the credentials in the docker-compose file.
-(Should be in [git-secret](https://git-secret.io/))
 ```shell
 root@2fbfb39dd83b:/# mysql -u <useranme> -p
 ```
-The `data-volume` directory will appear in the root directory.
-This ultimately should be outside the application and is configured in the `docker-compose.yml` file.
+The `data-volume` directory will appear `mysql-data-volume:/var/lib/mysql` and can be shown with the `docker volume ls` command

 #### Clean up
 Remove all containers wrapped in compose.